 Kent County Council suggests that the installation of a new restriction, such as yellow lines, can take 18 months (or longer) as there must be a process whereby objections can be made and considered.

 Clearly, some proposals may be more problematic in this respect than others, and it is entirely possible that a proposal will not go ahead after consultation has been made.
-After consultation takes place all objections will be discussed with the Joint Transportation Board, who give their recommendation.
-Only those proposals that are recommended will be put in place, and added to the traffic regulation order.
+After consultation takes place, the following process will be followed.

 If you have any queries about any parking consultations in the borough or want to know more about any of our proposals, you can contact us: